jayesh6297/knowledge-pot/docs/Golang/tutorial/basics.md

 - you can also declare multiple variables on same line using wallrus(:=) operator `a,b := 1,2`
 - There are local and global variables local are bound the scope of block or function. global variables are accessible through out the package.

+!!! warning
-> tip: global variables cannot be declared by wallrus operator
+    global variables cannot be declared by wallrus operator

 ### Data Types
 ---